ondraslim/HUGs/README.md

 }
 ```

+> NOTE: `DbEntity` and  `Mapper` are not generated.
+Instead, the enumeration is mapped a `string` in a `DbEntity` and the enumeration class contains a `FromString(string)` method, that is used for conversion from string.
+The base class contains a definition for `ToString()` method, that is used for the opposite transition of an enumeration.

 #### Configuration

-A configuration, that sets all of the namespaces and adds 2 additional usings to the generated files:
+An example for a configuration that sets all of the namespaces and adds 2 additional usings to the generated files:
 ```
 TargetNamespaces:
   ValueObject: My.Desired.Namespace.ValueObjects